 - 6.1 The Board's succession planning is an integral part of the Board's corporate governance practices as the Board believes that its membership and composition should be assessed from time to time. - 6.2 The Company's Board Charter on the tenure of an Independent Director (which provides that an Independent Director's tenure should not exceed 9 years) facilitates succession planning by providing the Board with the opportunity to consider and reassess its membership periodically.
 The NC monitors the tenure of each Independent Director during the annual independence assessment. - 6.3 The Board members may leave their positions for a variety of reasons: - (a) For an Independent Director who will attain his/her 9 years of service in the Company, the process for replacing the said Independent Director will commence at least 1 year before the date he/she attains the maximum tenure of 9 years. - (b) If an Independent Director intends to resign from his/her position, he/she must deliver a written notice to the Company's registered office stating the reason for resignation at least 6 months' prior to his/her intended cessation date.
 The Independent Director's cessation date will be subject to BNM's approval.
-The process for replacing an Independent Director who intends to resign will commence immediately upon the Company's receipt of the said Independent Director's written notice of resignation. - (c) For an Executive Director who may retire or resign from the Board due to a job rotation or change of assignment, the Executive Director will notify the Board in advance and the regional office will recommend a suitable candidate from the Tokio Marine Group for the consideration of the NC and the Board.

-(e) In the event of a Director failing to meet the Minimum Requirements or the NC/Board becomes aware of any information that may materially compromise the Director's fitness and propriety, or any circumstance that suggests that the Director is ineffective, errant or otherwise unsuited to carry out his/her responsibilities, the NC will call for a meeting to deliberate on the suitability of the Director to continue his/her office.
+The process for replacing an Independent Director who intends to resign will commence immediately upon the Company's receipt of the said Independent Director's written notice of resignation. - (c) For an Executive Director who may retire or resign from the Board due to a job rotation or change of assignment, the Executive Director will notify the Board in advance and the regional office will recommend a suitable candidate from the Tokio Marine Group for the consideration of the NC and the Board. - (d) In the event of an emergency departure such as the demise of a Director or due to a Director's unexpected health issue, the Company will notify BNM upon becoming aware and immediately commence the process for replacement. - (e) In the event of a Director failing to meet the Minimum Requirements or the NC/Board becomes aware of any information that may materially compromise the Director's fitness and propriety, or any circumstance that suggests that the Director is ineffective, errant or otherwise unsuited to carry out his/her responsibilities, the NC will call for a meeting to deliberate on the suitability of the Director to continue his/her office.
 The recommendation of the NC shall then be tabled to the Board for consideration.
 If it is resolved that his/her office be vacated, the Company will submit the Board's decision to BNM for approval and commence the process for replacement simultaneously.